Safe Active Dynamics Learning and Control: A Sequential Exploration-Exploitation Framework: Acknowledgments

 Then, under Assumptions \ref{assum:capacity_model} and \ref{assum:calib},

 \end{theorem}

-\begin{proof} This proof is a straightforward extension of \cite[Theorem 2]{abbasi2011improved}, where we use Assumption \ref{assum:calib} to provide a probabilistic error bound for the model mismatch over the prior for $\kstari$, Lemma \ref{lemma:self-normalized} to bound the estimation error due to $\ep_t$, and Boole's inequality to obtain $\beta_i$.
+\begin{proof} This proof is a straightforward extension of \cite[Theorem 2]{abbasi2011improved}, where we use Assumption \ref{assum:calib} to provide a probabilistic error bound for the model mismatch over the prior for $\kstari$, and Lemma \ref{lemma:self-normalized} to bound the estimation error due to $\ep_t$ with a union bound to obtain $\beta_i$.

-Define $\ep^i = (\epsilon_1^i, \mydots, \epsilon_t^i)^T$.
-For conciseness, we drop the indices $i$ and $t$, and denote $(\kstar,\kbar,\bLambda,\kbar_0,\bLambda_0,\Phi,\ep) = (\kstari,\kbar_{i,t},\bLambda_{i,t},\kbar_{i,0},\bLambda_{i,0},\Phi_{i,t-1},\ep^i)$.
+Define $\ep^i = (\epsilon_{i,1}, \mydots, \epsilon_{i,t})^\top$.
+For conciseness, we drop the indices $i$ and $t$ and denote $(\kstar,\kbar,\bLambda,\kbar_0,\bLambda_0,\Phi,\ep) = (\kstari,\kbar_{i,t},\bLambda_{i,t},\kbar_{i,0},\bLambda_{i,0},\Phi_{i,t-1},\ep^i)$.
 Under Assumption \ref{assum:capacity_model}, we can write $\G_{i,t}=\Phi \kstar + \ep$.
-Then, we rewrite the mean estimate $\kbar$ of $\kstar$ at time $t$ as
+Then we rewrite the mean estimate $\kbar$ of $\kstar$ at time $t$ as

-from which we obtain, for any $\ba\in\R^{\phidim}$, that $\ba^T ( \kbar - \kstar ) = \ba^T (\Linv \Phi^T \ep) -\ba^T (\Linv \bLambda_0 (\kstar - \kbar_0)). $ With this result, by the Cauchy-Schwarz inequality,
+from which we obtain, for any $\ba\in\R^{\phidim}$, that $\ba^\top ( \kbar - \kstar ) = \ba^\top (\Linv \Phi^\top \ep) -\ba^\top (\Linv \bLambda_0 (\kstar - \kbar_0)). $ With this result, by the Cauchy-Schwarz inequality,

 where the second inequality is obtained as